ranjitha09B/Aggregate-Functions-and-Grouping/README.md

 # Aggregate-Functions-and-Grouping
-Let's break down the SQL queries you've provided, explaining each one in detail.
+Let's break down the SQL queries have provided, explaining each one in detail.

 # Selecting all the data in the employees table:
  SELECT * FROM employees;